AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The GDPR getting started guide has been improved and enriched.
 It is now a privacy management documentation including GDPR and CCPA.
 [Read more](https://helpx-internal.corp.adobe.com/content/help/en/campaign/kb/campaign-privacy.html)

+A new chart presenting the transactional messaging publication process has been added.
+[Read more](../../channels/using/about-transactional-messaging.md#transactional-messaging-pub-process)

+The Delivery Best Practices getting started guide has been updated.
+[Read more](https://helpx.adobe.com/campaign/kb/delivery-best-practices.html)

 ## Documentation updates - October 2019 {#doc-updates-october-2019}

-A new chart presenting the transactional messaging publication process was added.
-[Read more](../../channels/using/about-transactional-messaging.md#transactional-messaging-pub-process)

 A new section related to Campaign Standard settings was added.
 [Read more](../../administration/using/about-campaign-standard-settings.md)